PRACTICE AREA

 Disparate impact means that an employment policy has a disproportionately negative effect on members of a protected class, even if the policy seems harmless on paper.

 Disparate impact cases are even more complicated than intentional discrimination cases.
-Proving your claim could require statistics and expert witnesses.
+Proving your claim could require the following:

 - First, you must provide enough evidence to show a presumption that your employer’s policy has a discriminatory effect on a protected class.